1. Interest fees will live low

 5. Tenants may additionally discover a few remedies, at ultimate

 After years of galloping hire increases, landlords are locating they can squeeze tenants any further.
 Average UK rents rose by using less than 1% in 2017 and fell in London.
 With salaries below strain from inflation, few counts on actual hire will increase in 2018.
 Tenants will applaud the new ban on letting company prices – when it in the end arrives.
 There continues to be no date constant for the ban to come in.
 However, the government insists it will show up sometime in 2018.

 6. The rich will pass better and better

-The fifty-six stories of One Nine Elms will race up London’s skyline at some point of 2018, with the first customers (prices start at £800,000 at launch) transferring in in 2019.
+The fifty-six stories of One Nine Elms will race up London’s skyline at some point in 2018, with the first customers (prices start at £800,000 at launch) transferring in 2019.
 But its crown because the metropolis’s highest residential tower might be hastily grabbed by way of the Spire in Docklands.
 It will have 67 stories housing 861 suites (many at £2m-plus) and could be completed in 2020.